deepan-mehta-analytics/cyclistic-bike-share-analysis/README.md

   * **Member**
   * **Casual**

-The pipeline was designed with a focus on **reproducibility and structured data processing**, aligning with data engineering best practices.
+The pipeline was designed with a focus on reproducibility and structured data processing, aligning with data engineering best practices and making it straightforward to migrate the workflow to a cloud‑based ETL on platforms like GCP/BigQuery..

 ---